HPAC/TTC/README.md

 # Requirements
 --------------

-You have to have a working C compiler.
+You must have a working C compiler.
 I have tested TTC with:

+* Python (tested with v2.7.5 and v2.7.9)
 * GCC (>= 4.8)
 * Intel's ICC (>= 15.0)